WMC-TV: Out-of-market coverage

 WMC-TV was historically the default NBC affiliate on cable and over-the-air in two neighboring media markets—Jackson, Tennessee, and Jonesboro, Arkansas, as NBC never affiliated with any stations in either of these markets.
-In 2014, WNBJ-LD signed on the air as the Jackson area's own NBC affiliate.
-WMC-TV remains intact on the area's cable system of the Jackson Energy Authority.
-That system also carried Nashville's WSMV until the sign-on of WNBJ.
+In 2014, WNBJ-LD (channel 39) signed on the air as the Jackson area's own NBC affiliate.
+To the present day, WMC-TV remains intact on the area's cable system of the Jackson Energy Authority; that system also carried Nashville's WSMV until the sign-on of WNBJ.

-In late January 2015, WMC's ABC-affiliated sister station KAIT (channel 8) in Jonesboro converted their second subchannel, KAIT-DT2, into an NBC affiliate for the Jonesboro area.
+In late January 2015, WMC's ABC-affiliated sister station KAIT (channel 8) in Jonesboro converted their second subchannel, KAIT-DT2, into an NBC affiliate for the Jonesboro market.
 In addition, WMC-TV's over-the-air signal still provides city-grade coverage into both Jonesboro and Jackson.
 The central and southern portions of the two southernmost counties in the Missouri Bootheel can also still pick up WMC-TV's signal.